 We are a Windows-based shop.

-Our Preferred file format is Adobe Illustrator (.ai or .eps).
+Our Preferred file format is Adobe .pdf or Adobe Illustrator (.ai or .eps).

 If you are using other software, contact your Customer Service Rep or Sales Rep to determine the best way to supply artwork to us.

 Please do not design your label art using InDesign or Photoshop.
 When artwork is created in InDesign, there can be issues with gradients, drop shadows, images and color. .